Wimonder/injectipy/README.md

 Register a static value as a dependency.
 Returns self for method chaining.

 #### `register_resolver(key, resolver, *, evaluate_once=False)`
-Register a factory function as a dependency.
+Register a sync factory function as a dependency.
 Returns self for method chaining.
 - `evaluate_once=True`: Cache the result after first evaluation (singleton pattern)

+#### `register_async_resolver(key, async_resolver, *, evaluate_once=False)`
+Register an async factory function as a dependency.
+Returns self for method chaining.
+- `evaluate_once=True`: Cache the result after first evaluation (singleton pattern)
+- Use with `@ainject` decorator for clean async dependency injection

 #### `[key]` (getitem)
 Resolve and return a dependency by key.
 Only works within active scope context.